paulgb/paulbutler.org/content/posts/2020/a-snapshot-of-my-politics.md

 There are so few people as reprehensible as the Boston Marathon bomber that even combined their votes will not sway elections; stripping their right to vote is merely a symbolic gesture.
 But deciding that we are not going to draw *any* lines through who can and cannot vote would put an end to a real problem of voter disenfranchisement.

-[^1]: As a Canadian citizen I can’t vote in NYC, but I still have some moral responsibility for these seizures because I pay taxes here.
+[^1]: As a Canadian citizen I can’t vote in NYC, but I still have some moral responsibility for these seizures because I pay taxes there.